LTLA/chipseqDBResults/h3k9ac.knit.md

 The effect of non-linear normalization is visualized with another mean-difference plot.
 Once the offsets are applied to adjust the log-fold changes, the trend is eliminated from the plot (Figure \@ref(fig:normplot)).
 The cloud of points is also centred at a log-fold change of zero.
-This indicates that normalization was successful in removing the differences between libraries.
+This indicates that normalization was successful in removing the differences between samples.

 ```r